colinmeinke/wilderness/README.md

 const circle = svg.querySelector('.circle')

 // 1.
 Create a shape
-// This will create a shape with two keyframes const morph = shape({ el: square }, { el: circle })
+const morph = shape({ el: square }, { el: circle })

 // 2.
 Place the shape on a timeline